UofT-DSI/team_project/README.md

    (b) For **Machine Learning** teams, your project must include a machine learning model that you have developed and implemented to obtain new insights.

 3. In addition to the project proposal from Week 1, each project's README should describe the final outcome of the project, the key business takeaways, and describe your team's approach to working collaboratively.
 It should also demonstrate thoughtful consideration of the [guiding questions](#reviewing-your-dataset).

+4. Each team member must record a 3-5 minute video reflecting on your experience.
+You may each choose where to host your own video, however _it should be public and a link to each team member's video should be included in your project README_.
+This video is meant to be an asset to your portfolio, and should be available for prospective employers.
+Your videos should answer the following questions:
+    * What did you learn?
+    * What challenges did you face?
+    * How did you overcome those challenges?
+    * If you had more time, what would you add?
+    * What strengths do you bring to a team environment?

 ## Getting Help